iPod nano (6th generation and later): how to use VoiceOver

 In the dialogue that is displayed, tap OK to confirm your selection.

 If you do nothing for 15 seconds, the dialogue disappears and VoiceOver is turned off.
 You hear an announcement that VoiceOver is off.

 When you turn on VoiceOver, you use a different set of gestures to control iPod nano.
 If you change your mind and want to turn off VoiceOver, double-tap with two fingers to move the switch to Off.
 If you’ve navigated away from the Settings screen, you’ll need to use VoiceOver gestures to return to the setting and turn it off.

 To turn off VoiceOver on iPod nano using VoiceOver gestures

-From the Home Screen, swipe right or left with two fingers until you see or hear "Page 2 of 2" on iPod nano (7th generation) or "Settings" on iPod (6th generation).
+From the Home Screen, swipe left or right with two fingers until you see or hear “Page 2 of 2” on iPod nano (7th generation) or “Settings” on iPod (6th generation).

 Double-tap to open Settings.